 Dyeing textiles doesn't have a particularly good reputation, as it's harmful to the environment due to the chemicals used.
 Toxic wastewater containing lead and mercury ends up in oceans and lakes, endangering aquatic life there.
 The health of millions of people living near these water systems also suffers from this wastewater.

 At paigh, we use materials that we have regularly tested for cleanliness by an independent German laboratory to ensure that they contain no harmful toxins and have less impact on the environment.

-Ordered paigh fashion items are wrapped in tissue paper or 100% recycled plastic and then packed in a flexible expandable shipping bag, if the item count of the order allows.
-This method allows us to send no air, save space in the transport vehicles and therefore significantly less CO2 produced
+Ordered paigh fashion items are wrapped in tissue paper and then packed in a flexible expandable shipping bag, if the item count of the order allows.
+This method allows us to send no air, to save space in the transport vehicles and therefore to produce significantly less CO2.

 The delivery of our fashion items is done via DHL GoGreen and is 100% climate neutral.